MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 #### Can I import shift schedules to Shifts?-FOLLOWUP

-You can export shift schedule information to a XYZ file/format from your organization's systems and tools and then import it to the Shifts desktop and web apps.
+You can export shift schedule information to a XYZ file/format from your organization's systems and tools and then import it to the Shifts desktop and web app.

-#### How can I recover a schedule if I accidentally deleted a team?-FOLLOWUP
+#### How can I recover a schedule if I accidentally deleted a team?

+Deletion of a schedule is linked to deletion of a team.
+If you recover a team, the schedule isn't recovered.

 #### What powers the file sharing capability in Teams?
 Where are files stored?

-The file sharing capability, the ability for a firstline manager to distribute files to firstline workers,is powered on the back end by SharePoint Online.
+The file sharing capability, the ability for a firstline manager to distribute files to firstline workers, is powered on the back end by SharePoint Online.
 When a team is created, an Office 365 Group is automatically provisioned for that team in the background.

+To learn more, see [How SharePoint Online and OneDrive for Business interact with Teams](../../SharePoint-OneDrive-interact.md)

 #### Is there integration between Shifts and the Outlook calendar?
 Can I export a schedule to a calendar?-FOLLOWUP